geraseva/masif_martini/README.md

 # Masif martini

-A model based on dmasif (https://github.com/FreyrS/dMaSIF) framework to analyze macromolecular interactions.
+A model based on [dmasif](https://github.com/FreyrS/dMaSIF) framework to analyze macromolecular interactions.
-It was trained on heavy atoms, martini (https://cgmartini.nl/) pseudoatoms, or martini pseudoatoms recovered from backbone atoms as most common rotamers.
+It was trained on heavy atoms, [martini](https://cgmartini.nl/) pseudoatoms, or martini pseudoatoms recovered from backbone atoms as most common rotamers.
+The last can be used as an auxiliary potential in [RFdiffusion](https://github.com/RosettaCommons/RFdiffusion).
+More about this project in https://github.com/geraseva/auxiliary_potential

 ## Installation